-- bullying (including cyberbullying, prejudice-based and discriminatory bullying); - abuse in intimate personal relationships between children (also known as teenage relationship abuse) - physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; - sexual violence and sexual harassment.
-Part five of Keeping children safe in Education has further guidance on this issue and how schools should respond to incidents; - consensual and non-consensual sharing of nude and semi-nude images and/or videos (also known as sexting or youth produced sexual imagery); - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party; - upskirting (which is a criminal offence); and - initiation/hazing type violence and rituals.
+- bullying (including cyberbullying, prejudice-based and discriminatory bullying); - abuse in intimate personal relationships between children (also known as teenage relationship abuse); - physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse); - sexual violence and sexual harassment.
+Part five and Annex B of Keeping children safe in Education has further guidance on this issue and how we will respond to incidents; - sexual physical harassment such as grabbing bottoms, breasts and genitalia, pulling down trousers, flicking bras, lifting up skirts etc.; - sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse; - consensual and non-consensual sharing of nude and/or semi-nude images and/or videos (also known as sexting or youth produced sexual imagery); - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party; - upskirting (which is a criminal offence); and - initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element).